We have updated the Uber numbers following the submission of their IPO paperwork (Uber Technologies S-1 filing).

 In its much anticipated S-1 filing to IPO, Lyft revealed a wealth of financial detail.
 Finally, one of the most debated business models in venture capital is opening up to outsiders.
-And with Uber slowly releasing selected figures in the run-up to its own IPO it’s now possible to compare the two companies in more detail than ever before.
+And as Uber released selected figures in the run-up to its own IPO, it’s now possible to compare the two companies in more detail than ever before.
 More importantly, we can see what the path to profitability might look like.

 Insight #1: Lyft grew revenues 2x faster than Uber, but…

 Lyft grew revenues 100% to $2.2 billion, ahead of market expectations.
 Meanwhile, Uber grew revenues “only” 42% to $11.2 billion.
 Part of Lyft’s high revenue growth was driven by a jump in the take-rate (from 23% to 27%), which could be temporary.
 It’s better to look at gross bookings, where Lyft grew 76% YoY compared with 44% YoY for Uber.
 That’s a far less dramatic difference, especially taking into account the 5x difference in size.

 Still, in Q4 Uber growth slowed down a bit further: Uber’s gross bookings increased 37% YoY and revenue increased 24% YoY.

 Insight #2: Winning market share in the U.S.

 Lyft has been gaining market share in the U.S. and claims 39% market share as of December 2018 by number of rides in the U.S..
 Data analytics firm Second Measure, which analyzes credit card data, estimates Lyft’s market share at 29% by sales, compared with 69% for Uber.
 Momentum seems to be in Lyft’s favor.
 Part of this could be attributable to Uber’s PR problems (e.g. the #DeleteUber campaign).